 9. Wake up on a Saturday morning and go to the Obor Market and experience first hand another Romania, different from the one you can see during the weekends in the Old Center.

 10. Take a biking trip to the Mogosoaia Castle.
-Experience first hand the way we drive in Eastern Europe and at last experience of the best castles in this part of Europe.
+Experience first hand the way people drive in Eastern Europe and at last experience of the best castles in this part of Europe.
 An amazing view and experience for the ones that are interested in this type of things.